-- Technological solutions to aggregate, manage, reason over and react to the world’s data, information, and knowledge
+- Build solutions to aggregate, manage, and reason over to the world’s data, information, and knowledge;

-- Application experiences that understand natural language, can engage in conversations, provide answers, anticipate and proactively complete tasks on behalf of users, are personalized, and react to changes in the world’s information streams
+- Deliver application experiences that can engage in conversations, provide answers, anticipate and proactively complete tasks on behalf of users, are personalized, and react to changes in the world’s information streams in near-realtime.

-Large-scale distributed systems, knowledge representation and reasoning, reactive computing, big data processing, cloud computing, graph stores, web services, system architecture, software design and engineering
+Large-scale distributed systems, personal assistants, knowledge representation and reasoning, reactive computing, big data processing, cloud computing, graph stores, web services, system architecture, software design and engineering.

-- Architecture, development, execution, and technical leadership in multiple key projects (big data management, knowledge management, large-scale services, conversational systems, graphs, and more)
+- Architecture, development, execution, and technical leadership in multiple key projects (cloud-based personal digital assistant, big data management, knowledge management, large-scale services, conversational systems, graphs, and more);

 - Principal Architect (Dec 2011 – present) – Microsoft Corporation